-The Department of Sociology at California State University San Marcos accepts applications on an on-going basis for our pool of part-time lecturers.
+The Department of Sociology at California State University San Marcos accepts applications on an on-going basis for our pool of part-time lecturers for courses in Sociology and Criminology & Justice Studies.
+Please visit our department website to find out more about our curricular mission.
 Salary is commensurate with credential and experience.

 To apply, please submit the following to: firstname.lastname@example.org